MatanShamir1/ChatAppAndroidClient/README.md

 ## About
-this is the client android part of the third milestone in advanced programming 2 course.
+this is the client android part of the ChapApp system. its the third milestone in advanced programming 2 course.

 ## Dependencies
 * Windows / Linux / macOS
 * Git
 * Visual Studio's newest version
+* Android studio

 ## Android Client
 here, we will expand explanation about the android client part of this project.
 ### Pages-flow-and-explanation
-we have been asked to create client in android that communicate with the same server that we create in the ex2, so we create several activities as we asked let dive to it!
+we have been asked to create client in android that communicate with the same server that we create in the ex2, so we created several activities with a flow that communicates the server from part to. lets dive right into it!

 ### Login page
-this is the main activity, here any user that register to our server can login. the client enter is phone number and his password.
+this is the main activity, here any user that's registered to our server can login. the client needs to enter his phone number and his password.
 <br />
 ![image](https://user-images.githubusercontent.com/84122241/174067442-b0f55067-d755-4e34-8414-f036133346b0.png)

 ### Register new client
-by pressing "to register" you can create a new client, specifying his details.
+by pressing "to register" you can create a new user, specifying his details.
 <br />
 ![image](https://user-images.githubusercontent.com/84122241/174067709-f03ef097-58e9-4678-9291-48b887405d30.png)
 <br />

+you can go back to login and enter with an existing client. <br />
+pay attention to the red errors in the left bottom of the page: it specifies the password needs, and the username's, and nickname's. <br />
+you are free to pick a profile picture from existing gallery or directly from your camera, but you don't have to.
-now you can also back to login and enter with exist client , if you trying to connect wrong password it wouldnt allow it. after login you will see the contact page..
+**make sure: password contains every kind of letter, number and special char, and username contains only digits- we assumed it is a phone number!!!** after login you will see the contact page..

 ### Contact list
-we are implement this list as recycle view as so you can in the source code.. in the top you can search for specific user , you can upload image and change the server you are taking to, you can also add new contact. from this activity you can skip to this three activity that we mentioned let see the message view..
+we decided to implement our contacts list as a recycle view as so you can see in the source code. in the top you can search for specific user , you can upload image and change the server you are talking to, you can also add new contact. from this activity you can skip to this three activity that we mentioned let see the message view..
 <br />
 ![image](https://user-images.githubusercontent.com/84122241/174068333-b501eba6-812b-479a-ae06-1f40800639fe.png)